prasadkatti/community/contributors/devel/sig-architecture/api-conventions.md

 The following terms are defined:

-* **Kind** the name of a particular object schema (e.g. the "Cat" and "Dog" kinds would have different attributes and properties)
+* **Kind** - the name of a particular object schema (e.g. the "Cat" and "Dog" kinds would have different attributes and properties)
-* **Resource** a representation of a system entity, sent or retrieved as JSON via HTTP to the server.
+* **Resource** - a representation of a system entity, sent or retrieved as JSON via HTTP to the server.
 Resources are exposed via:
   * Collections - a list of resources of the same type, which may be queryable
   * Elements - an individual resource, addressable via a URL
-* **API Group** a set of resources that are exposed together.
-Along with the version is exposed in the "apiVersion" field as "GROUP/VERSION", e.g.
+* **API Group** - a set of resources that are exposed together.
+Along with the api group, a version is exposed in the "apiVersion" field as "GROUP/VERSION", e.g.
 "policy.k8s.io/v1".

 Each resource typically accepts and returns data of a single kind.
 A kind may be